Sustainability

 0.3% - 0.3% 0.3% - 0.3% - - -

-< Managers working at branches/stores, managers working other than at branches/stores >
+< Managers working at branches/working at stores/working other than at branches or stores > As of March 31.2026

 < Bottom row: Of which, foreigners >